-Investments at fair value through equity are remeasured at their fair values at the end of each reporting period and the resultant gain or loss, arising from a change in the fair value of investments are recognized in the consolidated statement of changes in equity and presented in a separate fair value reserve within equity.
-When the investments classified as fair value through equity are sold, impaired, collected or otherwise disposed of, the cumulative gain or loss previously recognized in the consolidated statement of changes in equity is transferred to the consolidated statement of policyholders' revenue and expenses and consolidated statement of income.
+Investments at fair value through other comprehensive income are remeasured at their fair values at the end of each reporting period and the resultant gain or loss, arising from a change in the fair value of investments are recognized in the consolidated statement of changes in equity and presented in a separate fair value reserve within equity.
+When the investments classified as fair value through other comprehensive income are sold, impaired, collected or otherwise disposed of, the cumulative gain or loss previously recognized in the consolidated statement of changes in equity is transferred to the consolidated statement of policyholders' revenue and expenses and consolidated statement of income.